openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 Object Detection model
 ======================

-This tutorial reveals end-to-end solution from installation to model export and optimization for object detection task on a certain example.
+This tutorial reveals end-to-end solution from installation to model export and optimization for object detection task on a specific example.
 On this page we show how to train, validate, export and optimize ATSS model on WGISD public dataset.

 .. note::